apache/druid/web-console/README.md

 - `script/` - Some helper bash scripts for running this console
 - `src/` - This directory (together with `lib`) constitutes all the source code for this console

-Generated/copied dynamically

-- `index.html` - Entry file for the coordinator console
-- `pages/` - The files for the older coordinator console
-- `coordinator-console/` - Files for the coordinator console

 ## List of non SQL data reading APIs used

 ```